 Well, the designers who work on the presentation templates, get that what a presentation needs to include.
 And let me just show you.
 They’re just really well done and there, well, hopefully, this is an actual one, they’re just well structured for an actual presentation.

-So they’ll have all of the elements and just beautifully done.
-So consider those to, consider either a media kit or consider using a presentation template.
+They’ll have all of the elements and just beautifully done.
+Consider those to, consider either a media kit or consider using a presentation template.
 You can always, you know, create a couple and just see which one feels right for you.

-So let’s go into my one.
-So with my media kit here, I traced this template, this orangy template on the right here, and I’ve modified it a lot.
+Let’s go into my one.
+With my media kit here, I traced this template, this orangy template on the right here, and I’ve modified it a lot.

-So the top of the document, I’ve simply got my name, what I do.
+The top of the document, I’ve simply got my name, what I do.
 It’s important to say what you do.
-So I’m a live streamer, a YouTuber and an online course creator.
+I’m a live streamer, a YouTuber and an online course creator.
 A picture of myself in case they forget what I look like.

-So I help coaches, consultant and creative pros livestream and grow their business with video.
+I help coaches, consultant and creative pros livestream and grow their business with video.
 I also am a course creator.
-So I tell them what I’m about.
+I tell them what I’m about.
 I also tell them why.
-So I really like this.
+I really like this.

 I got this idea from Invest with Queenie, from her media kit.
 And she talked about her why, right?
 And it’s your chance to say, what makes you get out of it, to do what you do to create those videos.

 And I found that it’s incredibly powerful.
-So I really love that and bringing that into it.
+I really love that and bringing that into it.
 And then how, how do you do it?
-So for me, I cover live streaming software tutorials and tech reviews.
+For me, I cover live streaming software tutorials and tech reviews.